Faithful-First Reasoning, Planning, and Acting for Multimodal LLMs

-\textbf{Enforcing faithfulness does not degrade task performance.} Table~\ref{tab:correctness} reports the accuracy of Qwen-2.5-VL-7B with and without FaithAct across the three benchmarks\footnote{We evaluate the scores ourselves due to the absence of official results in the technical report, serving as a baseline for future work.}.
-The results show that integrating FaithAct preserves the model's ability to generate correct final answers to multimodal questions, with slight improvements observed in two out of three datasets.
-These findings indicate that FaithAct enhances the faithfulness of reasoning steps without harming the model's original performance.
+\paragraph{Improving faithfulness does not degrade task performance.} Table~\ref{tab:correctness} reports the performance of three models with and without \textsc{FaithAct} across the two benchmarks.
+The results show that integrating \textsc{FaithAct} preserves the model's ability to generate correct final answers to multimodal questions, with slight improvements observed in two out of three datasets.
+These findings indicate that \textsc{FaithAct} enhances the faithfulness of reasoning steps without harming the model's original performance.
 Moreover, although behavioral faithfulness is not explicitly measured, the empirical evidence supports our hypothesis that perceptually grounded reasoning encourages behavioral consistency.